 Before undertaking an ERP implementation, it's vital to understand the requirements and pain points of your business, and the ways in which the new system will help you address them.

-Implementation involves installing the software, migrating your financial data, setting up users and processes, and - finally - training your staff to use the software.
+Implementation involves installing the software, migrating your financial data, ensuring information security, setting up users and processes, and - finally - training your staff to use the software.